shipwright-io/community/ships/0038-release-branching-backports.md

 2. Cherry pick to `release-v0.13`
 3. Cherry pick to `release-v0.12` _after_ code merges in `release-v0.13`.

-Merging out of semantic version order **MAY** be done at the discretion of project maintainers, especially in situations that involve security advisories with "Critical" severity ratings.
+In general, there **SHOULD** be at most two branches accepting backports (the most recent release, and a current release candidate).
+Maintainers **MAY** accept backports to prior releases at their discretion, for instance if a security advisory with "Critical" severity impacts multiple prior releases.
+Merging out of semantic version order **MAY** likewise be done at the discretion of project maintainers in such situations.

 ### User Stories [optional]

-- As a maintainer of a Shipwright distribution, I want Important/Critical severity security advisories to be backported to a `v0.12.z` release stream so that I can patch security vulnerabilities without introducing new features or breaking changes.
+- As a maintainer of a Shipwright distribution, I want Important/Critical severity security advisories to be backported to the most recent release so that I can patch security vulnerabilities without introducing new features or breaking changes.
-- As a cluster admin / architect deploying Shipwright to my engineering teams, I want to receive bug fixes for `v0.12.z` releases so that I don't need to wait for a new feature upstream to receive bug fixes and security advisories.
+- As a cluster admin / architect deploying Shipwright to my engineering teams, I want to receive bug fixes for the most recent release so that I don't need to wait for a new feature release upstream to receive bug fixes and security advisories.

 ### Implementation Notes